hermeznetwork/docs/docs/developers/coord-files/cfg.testnet.coord.md

 NameWrite     = "hermez"

 [Web3]
-## Url of the web3 ethereum-node RPC server.
+## Url of the web3 Ethereum-node RPC server.
 Only geth is officially supported
 # TODO  - Add you Ethereum node URL here
 #URL = "http://10.48.1.224:8545"

 #[Synchronizer]
-### Interval between attempts to synchronize a new block from an ethereum node
+### Interval between attempts to synchronize a new block from an Ethereum node
 #SyncLoopInterval = "1s"
 ### Threshold of a number of Ethereum blocks left to synchronize, such that if there are more blocks to sync than the defined value synchronizer can aggressively skip calling UpdateEth to save network bandwidth and time.
 After reaching the threshold UpdateEth is called on each block.
 This value only affects the reported % of synchronization of blocks and batches, nothing else.
 #StatsUpdateBlockNumDiffThreshold = 100